 Diana joined us in Sept 2015 and is now working through to graduation in November 2017 undertaking a dissertation major project with the 2016/17 PG Actors.
 She is also available for projects in London

 Diana is from Portugal, where she studied Administrative Law.
 She has a background as a performer in Opera, Drama and Musical Theatre, where her passion lies.
 She has worked in collaboration with her Musical Theatre school AMVP as an Assistant Producer and in production management bringing professional shows together in an academic environment.
 She also has experience in translating work from English to Portuguese.
-She recently worked with Giants Theatre as an Assistant Producer for “Piece of Silk” by Jennie Buckman while planning to create her own theatre company in Portugal in 2017.
+She has worked with Giants Theatre as an Assistant Producer for “Piece of Silk” by Jennie Buckman and has recently joined the We are Now Festival team as Assistant Producer.
+As a freelance producer, she is currently developing her first musical about the Portuguese revolution, seen from a feminist perspective.
 Email: dianaestrelacunha [at] gmail [dot] com

 The 12 new creative producers available for projects whilst studying for their MA in Creative Producing are [Highlight in () if they have a particular wish to hear about new projects NOW]: